msrishav-28/Living-Heirloom/README.md

 - **Video Demo**: [3-minute showcase]
 - **Documentation**: [Full technical docs]

-Built with ❤️ for humanity's stories.
+Built with ❤️ for family stories and legacies.